The Forest Critic

 As if I’d interrupted

-a very long thought.
+a very important thought.

 His brow,